Contact details

 Pte.
 Harold Schofield Hanson (see 6th October) was also wounded, suffering shrapnel wounds to his right arm; he was treated locally in the first instance and then evacuated to no.8 Stationary Hospital at Wimereux.
 Pte.
 Leonard Nicholl (see 17th October) had been with the Battalion for less than a month; he suffered a compound fracture to his right arm; the details of his immediate treatment are unknown.

 Pte.
-Ronald Jeckell (see 17th June) was promoted Lance Corporal.
+Ronald Jeckell (see 17th June) was appointed Lance Corporal.

 Pte.
 Arnold Robson (see 9th November) was re-admitted to hospital (details unknown); he would be discharged and return to duty one week later.